IliaOzhmegov/TradingNeuralNetwork/README.md

-**Data Description.**
+# Data Description

+Data preparation has been a significan part of our project as we deal with images of the financial time series data - it required a lot of preprocessing for various tasks.
+The complete pipeline is described below in this chapter.

-The original data is located in the "^GSPC" csv file.
+The original data is located in the *"^GSPC*" csv file.
 Name "^GSPC" is the listed symbol of the S&P500 on the NYSE, Cboe BZX Exchange, NASDAQ exchanges.
 Data consists of 163,638 observations and 7 variables, including: Date, Open, High, Low, Close, Adjusted Close prices and volume.
 Here is the sample.

 ![yahoo](images/gspc.png)